 The Notes are new issues of securities with no established trading market.
 In addition, the Notes are subject to certain restrictions on resale and transfer as described under "Transfer Restrictions."
 Approval in principle has been received for the listing of the Notes on the Singapore Exchange.
 For so long as the Notes are listed on the Singapore Exchange, the Notes will be traded on the Singapore Exchange in a minimum board lot size of \$200,000.
 The initial purchasers have advised us that they presently intend to make a market in the Notes after completion of this offering.
 Such market-making activity will be subject to the limits imposed by applicable laws.
 However, they are under no obligation to do so and may discontinue any market-making activities at any time without any notice.
 A liquid or active public trading market for any of the Notes may not develop.
-If an active trading market for the Notes are traded, they may trade at a discount from the initial offering price, depending on the market for similar securities, our performance and other factors.
-See "Risk Factors-Risks Relating to the Notes."
+If an active trading market for the Notes does not develop, the market price and liquidity of the Notes may be adversely affected.
+If such Notes are traded, they may trade at a discount from the initial offering price, depending on the market for similar securities, our performance and other factors.
+See "Risk Factors-Risks Relating to the Notes-The market for the Notes may have limited liquidity."